CIGLAB-Houston/3DLearning/README.md

 | torchvision       | 0.22.0+cu128   |
 | torch_fidelity    | 0.3.0          |
 | tqdm              | 4.67.1         |

+### Dataset

+The experiments are conduct based on the dataset of [Azure LLM Inference Traces](https://github.com/Azure/AzurePublicDataset).
+The dataset captures time series of input and output token counts for each service request in the years 2023 and 2024 from two production-grade LLM inference services deployed within Azure, targeting code-related and conversational tasks, respectively.

 A full list of dependencies is provided in `requirements.txt`.